Tiendil/feeds.fun/changes/unreleased.md

 Changes:

 - [gh-229](https://github.com/Tiendil/feeds.fun/issues/229) — Removed `Allow using OpenAI key for feeds in standard collections` user settings.
 It was confusing for users and not usable in the project's current state.
-Instead, you can specify an LLM API key to process collections per tag processor.
+Instead, you can specify an LLM API key to process collections (one per tag processor).
 By new logic, the service's owner is responsible for managing tags for all feeds in collections.
 - [gh-245](https://github.com/Tiendil/feeds.fun/issues/245) — Implemented the universal LLM tag processor.
 Currently, it supports two API providers: OpenAI (ChatGPT) and Google (Gemini).
 Also:
     - The configuration of tag processors was moved to a separate file; see README.md for actual details.
     - The configuration of LLM models was moved to a separate file; see README.md for actual details.